WhatsApp Web on Phone: How to Set Up and Use It on Mobile

 Most people think WhatsApp Web only works on a computer.
 But that’s not entirely true.

-If you're curious whether it's possible or practical, you’ll find all the answers here.
+If you’re wondering can we use WhatsApp Web in mobile and whether it’s practical, you’ll find all the answers here.

 What is WhatsApp Web?